-Sometimes scale operators are necessary on truck weighing applications to ensure that processes are being followed.
+Sometimes scale operators are necessary for truck weighing applications to ensure that processes are being followed.
 Automation can help keep processes moving swiftly and working at off hours while still ensuring the correct process steps are being followed.
-In a recent project, our Carlton Industrial Automation team helped a waste management municipality make their third party dumping process more efficient.
+In a recent project, our Carlton Industrial Automation team helped a waste management municipality make their third-party dumping process more efficient.
 This allowed for yard operators to focus elsewhere in the facility, saving manpower and money.

 Liquid Waste Management Municipality

-Unattended waste weighing with truck scale, user verification, and I/O controlling
+Unattended waste weighing with truck scale, user verification, and I/O control

-This system involved multiple steps and communication hurtles to ensure that the offloading process can happen without the need for operators to be present to check drivers in.
+This system involved multiple steps and communications hurdles to ensure that the offloading process can happen without the need for operators to be present to check drivers in.
 This was also a full turn-key application, which gave the Industrial Automation team the flexibility to improve the current process rather than just replace a truck scale.

 [pardot-form id=”14341″ title=”Asset Evaluation Form1″]